 How to Cook Ham

 How Much to Buy

 When buying a ham, estimate the size needed based on the serving size suggestions on the packaging.
 In general, plan on 1/4 to 3/4 pound of ham per person depending on how you are serving (appetizer, sandwiches, main entree) and what else is being served, especially meats.
+Typically, 1/2 pound of ham is a good place to start.

+How to Cook Ham